-By 2:30 a.m., I was so uncomfortable I was having difficulty talking and rocked my hips back and forth around every 6-7 minutes when a contraction came.
-Within the next 30 minutes my contractions went from occurring every 6-7 minutes to every 2 minutes but were only 30-45s long.
-My husband decided to call the doula to ask if we should go to the hospital, and we got no answer.
-We proceeded to call her six more times, YES six more times, and got no answer.
+My husband decided to call the doula to ask if we should go to the hospital.
+We got no answer.
+We proceeded to call her six more times, YES six more times, and still no answer.
 We had no idea what to do.
-My contractions were getting stronger and more painful and I started shaking uncontrollably.
+My contractions were getting stronger and were so painful that I started shaking uncontrollably.
 My husband said, “I think we should go now.”

-My contractions are SO severe at this point that I am screaming, like blood curdling screams, every time a contraction comes.
-As my husband continued to pack the car (this felt like foreeeeever) I crawled to the front door.
+My contractions were SO severe at this point that I was screaming, like blood curdling screams, every time a contraction came.
+As my husband continued to pack the car (this felt like forever), I crawled to the front door.
 He picked me up and carried me into the back seat of the car.
-We raced to the hospital at 4 AM and thank goodness there was no traffic.
+We raced to the hospital at 4 A.M.
+Thank goodness there was no traffic.

 I looked up at my husband at the head of my bed and we likely both thought, “Holy shit, is this happening?”
-Three minutes from arrival at the hospital driveway to the birth of my son.
+Three minutes from arrival at the hospital driveway to the birth of our son.
 Three minutes and three pushes and we had a baby boy in our arms.
-The doula didn’t make the birth, nor did my OB.
-A first year resident doctor and a team of amazing labor and delivery nurses brought him Earthside.
+The doula didn’t make it to the birth, nor did my OB.
+A first year resident doctor and a team of amazing labor and delivery nurses brought him safely Earthside.

 Sara Reardon PT, DPT, WCS is the owner of NOLA Pelvic Health and founder of The Vagina Whisperer, a resource for online pelvic health education and therapy to help women worldwide with pelvic health conditions.
 She is a board certified women’s health physical therapist with a special interest in treating pelvic pain and pregnancy and postpartum conditions.
 She is a mom, wife, Saints fan and wanna be yogi.